-Australia's two fully integrated steel manufacturers Liberty and BlueScope Steel have a long and proud history of manufacturing structural steel in Australia.
-Both steel companies manufacture product to Australian and International Standards, providing a known level of quality with full traceability.
+Australia's larger steel manufacturers Liberty Primary Steel, InfraBuild and BlueScope Steel have a long and proud history of manufacturing structural steel in Australia.
+All three steel companies manufacture product to Australian and International Standards, providing a known level of quality with full traceability.